Matt-CB/TwitterAccountAnalyzer/README.md

-The Twitter Account Analyzer is an application that allows you to analyze and generate tweets.
+The Twitter Account Analyzer is an web application that allows you to analyze and generate tweets.
 It provides functionalities for __sentiment analysis__, __emotion detection__, and __identifying the main topic__ of tweets in a a __multilingual__ way.
 Below is a detailed and easy-to-understand documentation for the project.

 ## Repository Structure